brightly-salty/qbcanon/literature/germany/mann.md

 ### Joseph and His Brothers

-4-novel Bildungroman based on Joseph in Genesis
+4-novel Bildungroman retelling Geneses from Jacob to Joseph.
+Thomas Mann thought this was his greatest work.

 ### Tonio Kroger